Sayan312/Telecom-Customer-Churn/README.md

 # Telecom-Customer-Churn
+What is Customer Churn ?

+Customer churn, also known as customer attrition, refers to the rate at which customers stop doing business with a company or brand over a specific period.

 Objective:

 .
 Here we want to analyse asn visualize the various churn dynamics through available data using Python.

 Steps Overview: